predix-ui/predix-ui/_pages/develop/context-browser.md

 **1. Import components:** Start by importing both the necessary components, `px-context-browser/px-context-browser.html` and `px-context-browser/px-context-browser-trigger.html`.
 Both components must be imported for the context browser to show up.
 You should change the import paths to point to your app's bower_components directory.

-**2. Setup dom-bind for binding (demo only):** The dom-bind here is just to help with data-binding the px-context-browser-trigger's `trigger` property to the px-context-browser's `openTrigger` property.
+**2. Set up dom-bind for binding (demo only):** The dom-bind here is just to help with data-binding the px-context-browser-trigger's `trigger` property to the px-context-browser's `openTrigger` property.
 If you're building a Polymer-based app, these components will be inside a view dom-module which will handle the binding, and this dom-bind will no longer be needed.
 If you're building a non-Polymer app, you can use vanilla JavaScript or your framework's data-binding syntax to accomplish the same thing.

-**3. Create trigger:** Create a px-context-browser-trigger tag wherever the context browser open icon should show up.
+**3. Create trigger:** Create a px-context-browser-trigger tag wherever the context browser's open icon should show up.
 The trigger element creates a simple icon that shows and hides the context browser when tapped by the user.

 **4. Create context browser:** Create a px-context-browser tag.
 Bind the trigger's `trigger` property to the context browser's `openTrigger` property.
 This will link the two together.
-Add some `items` for the user to browse through by settings the items attribute to some JSON.
-The items are added inline here via. the items attribute, but could be added via. data-binding or by settings the `items` property on the context browser user vanilla JavaScript.
+Add some items for the user to browse through by setting the `items` attribute to some JSON.
+The items are added inline here via the `items` attribute, but could be added via data-binding or by settings the `items` property on the context browser using vanilla JavaScript.

 # Handle context selection

 The context browser does what the name suggests: helps user browse and select contexts.
-When the user selects a new context, your application should respond by changing what's in the view to show information relevant to the next context.
+When the user selects a new context, your application should respond by changing what's in the view to show information relevant to the currently selected context.

 ### Binding to selected context